Byzantine bureaucracy and aristocracy: Background history

-The backbone of Byzantine administration and economy until the fall of Constantinople, relied on the joint tax liability system of the different towns and villages, chora and komai inside a théma, duties which were carried out by provincial officials such as the epoptes, exisotes and praktores of the different bureaus.
-A Theme itself was made up of several individuals and institutions such as the various lands that the many monasteries owned episkepsis, the soldiers farming lands stratiotai, the estates "proasteion" of the land owners dynatoi and the peasants geōrgikē, the later making most of a village or town chora, komai which were the main source of constant and rapid revenue which ultimately derived from the erlier Hellenistic fiscal and administrative principle of "epibole", that had served as an accessible tool for the Hellenistic kingdoms for the simple income and rapid collection of taxes by deputies in the war-time Hellenistic period, being adopted and adapted from the late Roman and early Byzantine province of Egypt which had kept its own former fixed fiscal system, indirectly, a consequence of the multiple wars and invasions that Byzantium had to deal throughout its history.
+The backbone of Byzantine administration and economy (until the fall of Constantinople) was the joint tax liability system of the different communities inside a théma, duties which were carried out by provincial officials such as the epoptes, exisotes, and praktores of the different bureaus.
+A Theme was made up of several individuals and institutions, such as the various lands that the monasteries owned (episkepsis), the soldiers' farming lands (stratiotai), the estates (proasteion) of the land owners (dynatoi) and the peasants (geōrgikē), with most of a village or town (chora or komai) being made up of the latter.
+These were the main source of a constant and rapid revenue that ultimately derived from the earlier Hellenistic fiscal and administrative principle of "epibole".
+Epibole had served as an accessible tool for the Hellenistic kingdoms for the simple income and rapid collection of taxes by deputies towards various rural communities in the war-time Hellenistic period, after having been adopted and adapted from the late Roman and early Byzantine province of Egypt, which had kept its own former fixed fiscal system, proving this measure to be an indirect consequence of the multiple wars and invasions that Byzantium had to deal throughout its history.

-After the reforms of Alexios I however, the system underwent various changes in which, due to the desperate state of the empire and the urgent need for income to finance its military campaigns and strengthen its borders, several simplifications and concessions were made.
-The theme system established under the Komnenoi would remain the administrative basis of the Byzantine state until its final fall in 1453, differing in few key aspects from its administrative predecessors, it highlighted a greater centralization of power.
-The various Themes had been divided in smaller districts called "Katepanakia" which in turn were made up of the various towns and villages "chora", the monastic estates "episkpesis", the estates of the dynatoi "proasteion", and the various pronoia grants.
-The Themes were ruled by a "Doux", who was positioned by the emperor directly, commonly a relative of his or a close aristocrat to the Basileus, and the Katepanakia inside the Theme were ruled by a deputie of the Doux called "Praktor" or "Energon" appointed either by the monarch or the Doux himself, its primary task was the collection of taxes and as the second role, the maintenance of basic order, administration and justice in his district.
+After the reforms of Alexios I, the system underwent various changes in which, due to the desperate state of the empire and the urgent need for income to finance its military campaigns and strengthen its borders, several simplifications and concessions were made.
+The theme system established under the Komnenoi would remain the administrative basis of the Byzantine state until its final fall in 1453, differing in few key aspects from its administrative predecessors; it highlighted a greater centralization of power.
+The various Themes had been divided into smaller districts called "Katepanakia" which in turn were made up of the various towns and villages (chora), the monastic estates (episkepsis), the estates of the dynatoi (proasteion), and the various pronoia grants.
+The Themes were ruled by a "Doux", who was positioned by the emperor directly, commonly a relative of his or a close aristocrat to the Basileus.
+The Katepanakia inside the Theme were ruled by a deputy of the Doux called a "Praktor" or "Energon", they were appointed either by the monarch or the Doux himself, with the primary task of the collection of taxes and a second role in the maintenance of basic order, administration and justice in his district.